top of page

 1. Understand the Problem

-Identify the root cause and user needs, values, and expectations.
+Identify the root cause, friction user needs, values, and expectations.

-Get out in the field to understand how people are using and thinking about your product or service.
+Get out in the field fast or in front of users to understand how they use, think and feel about your product or service.

 I took a few rides to understand the challenges of a Lyft driver and found out most drivers start out driving at night then switch to day driving.
 Night drivers encounter drunk and contentious passengers.
 I'd switch too.